 The FHA Back To Work - Extenuating Circumstances program is live, and ready.
 Millions of U.S. homeowners who experienced financial difficulty under extenuating circumstances are now eligible to purchase new homes.

 Get today's live mortgage rates now.
-Your social security number is not required to get started, and all quotes come with access to your live mortgage credit scores.Click to see today's rates (Mar 25th, 2017)
+Your social security number is not required to get started, and all quotes come with access to your live mortgage credit scores.Click to see your FHA loan eligibility (Apr 26th, 2017)

 The information contained on The Mortgage Reports website is for informational purposes only and is not an advertisement for products offered by Full Beaker.
 The views and opinions expressed herein are those of the author and do not reflect the policy or position of Full Beaker, its officers, parent, or affiliates.

 Barry L. Systems Analyst

 The Mortgage Reports is an excellent resource.
 I depend on the Mortgage Reports for the most up-to-date information regarding shifts in government policy and mortgage rate information in general.